kooBH/2-speaker-single-process/README.md

 But when I set device 12 as default output and use device 13(default) and device 0.
 Both speaker played simultaneously.

+---
+Later, it worked without using default device number